tamirhammer/tamirhammer/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on programming
-- 📫 How to reach me ...
+- 📫 How to reach me programming
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: programming